Our team is comprised of passionate, committed professionals

 financial strategy and analysis, and event leadership.

-Dawn is a seasoned content and copy editor with 20 years of experience conceptualizing and delivering thoughtful, high-impact content and brand strategies.
-Currently, she serves as Associate Editor at the Seattle Review of Books.
-She spent over a decade at PATH in such roles as Manager of Strategic Communications, where she led a team of digital, events, and stewardship experts to create a comprehensive and effective brand experience based on respect for the audience and judicious use of data and digital insights.
+Dawn is a seasoned strategist, writer, and Founder of Mightier and the Mightier Network, of which Red Tomato is a member.
+She is Associate Editor at the Seattle Review of Books and spent over a decade at PATH in such roles as Manager of Strategic Communications, where she led a team of digital, events, and stewardship experts to create a comprehensive and effective brand experience based on respect for the audience and judicious use of data and digital insights.
 Dawn has also been Senior Editor at University of Chicago Press and Content Specialist at Vegas.com.
-Dawn earned an MA in English from the University of Minnesota.
+Dawn holds an MA and BA in English Language and Literature from the University of Minnesota.

-Jacqueline specializes in in international press relations and story-driven communications.
-She is Co-Founder and Partner at Boost!Collective and has covered such issues as medical relief, health system strengthening, HIV/AIDS, maternal and child health, malaria, and disaster recovery in Indonesia, Sri Lanka, Myanmar, Pakistan, Kenya, Mozambique and Haiti.
+Jacqueline is Co-Founder and Partner at Boost!Collective and has, as a journalist, covered such issues as medical relief, health system strengthening, HIV/AIDS, maternal and child health, malaria, and disaster recovery in Indonesia, Sri Lanka, Myanmar, Pakistan, Kenya, Mozambique and Haiti.
 She was previously Northwest Regional Communication Program Manager for the American Red Cross.
-She has also worked with The World Bank, Clinton Foundation, WHO, Fred Hutchinson Cancer Research Center, National Bureau of Asian Research, Wellcome Trust, Mercy Corps, J/P Haitian Relief Organization, and Merlin USA and Merlin UK, among others.
+She has also worked with The World Bank, Clinton Foundation, WHO, Fred Hutchinson Cancer Research Center, National Bureau of Asian Research, Wellcome Trust, Mercy Corps, J/P Haitian Relief Organization, and Merlin USA and UK.
 She is fluent in French and holds a BSJ and an MA in Visual Communications from Ohio University.

 Mia is Director of Content at the University of Washington and Principal Editor at Dots & Dashes.
 Previously, she was Senior Editor at Yesler.
 Mia has more than 15 years of experience as an editor and journalist, including positions at Apple, Amazon, University of California Press, San Francisco magazine, Avalon Travel Publishing, ParentMap, and Yahoo.
 She specializes in copyediting, proofreading, and editorial strategy, and her clients range from individuals to nonprofits to Fortune 500 companies.
 Mia is a member of the Bay Area Editors' Forum and the Northwest Independent Editors Guild.
 She founded and hosts Lit Fix, a non-profit quarterly reading and music series that celebrates Seattle's vibrant arts scene.
 Mia is fluent in French and holds a BA in English from Wesleyan University.

 Karuna is a seasoned project manager in global health policy research and analysis, advocacy, communications, and grant writing.
-She recently worked with the International Vaccine Access Center and Gavi, the Vaccine Alliance.
-Previously, she was Manager at Global Health Strategies in New Delhi.
-She was previously Senior Project Manager for the Center for Health and Aging at The National Bureau of Asian Research, where she supported the Pacific Health Summit.
-Karuna speaks Hindi and holds an MPH and MBA from Johns Hopkins University, as well as an undergraduate degree in international relations and public health from the University of Washington.
+She is Senior Manager at Gavi, the Vaccine Alliance and before that worked with the International Vaccine Access Center.
+She has also been Manager at Global Health Strategies in New Delhi and Senior Project Manager for the Center for Health and Aging at The National Bureau of Asian Research, where she supported the Pacific Health Summit.
+Karuna speaks Hindi and holds an MPH and MBA from Johns Hopkins University, as well as a BA in international relations and BS in public health from the University of Washington.

 Iva holds 15+ years of experience in international affairs, global development, and market research-based consulting.
 She currently serves as Director of Marketing Research and Strategic Insights at The Hartman Group.
 She is also an alumna of Penn Schoen Berland, Microsoft, and Ipsos Public Affairs, where she helped clients with company imaging, product brand management, and public and global issues messaging.
 She is a seasoned project manager with expertise in translating quantitative and qualitative feedback and data.
 Iva speaks Czech, French, and Spanish.
 She holds an MA in Law and Diplomacy from the Fletcher School at Tufts University and a BA in International Affairs from Amherst College.

-Carolyn is a seasoned project manager with over 15 years of operational and logistical experience across all sectors.
-Her specialties include strategic operational support and analysis to senior leadership, trustee engagement, and process improvement, particularly in the non-profit realm.
-She is Technical Editor for Anchor QEA and was previously a consultant for the American Councils for International Education.
-She has also worked at the National Bureau of Asian Research, the International Food Policy Research Center, and the World Wildlife Fund.
+Carolyn specializes in strategic operational support and analysis to senior leadership, trustee engagement, and process improvement, particularly in the non-profit realm.
+She is Product Delivery Manager at Four Peaks Environmental Science & Data Solutions.
+She has also been Technical Editor at Anchor QEA and consulted for the American Councils for International Education.
+She has worked at the National Bureau of Asian Research, International Food Policy Research Center, and World Wildlife Fund.
 Carolyn holds a BA in English from the Ohio State University.

 Nualchan holds a decade of experience in government relations, grants management, financial strategy, and event planning.
 She has been Investment Manager at the Global Health Innovative Technology Fund, Program Officer for Asia-Pacific Government Donor Relations at the Bill & Melinda Gates Foundation, Senior Project Director for the National Bureau of Asian Research, and Senior Project Director for the Pacific Health Summit.
 She is fluent in Thai and holds a BA in Economics from the University of Washington.